After The Procedure

 How long before the white patch of skin under the tongue/lip stops looking so prominent?
 What is the white stuff?

 Right after the procedure, the wound is going to look slightly reddish and may have a very small amount of bleeding which can be seen as pink saliva.
 Very often, you cannot even see the wound because there is no bleeding and the red color associated with the procedure is minimal.
 However, starting the next day or so, you will start seeing the wound covered with a whitish or yellowish membrane.
 If your child is significantly jaundiced, this film may appear almost look fluorescent yellow or even sometimes slightly greenish.
 This is the healing tissue of the body which you would see covering any kind of oral ulcer.
 This area usually looks like a diamond and serves as a good landmark for where to stretch the wound.

 Sometimes during the stretching exercises, there may be minimal bleeding, but other than this, bleeding almost never seen.
 You don't need to go over the wound to remove the white tissue.
-But if you happen to go over it, either on accident or during exercises, the whitish film may slough off and you will see a clean looking wound below it with a whitish base.
-Do not panic, this is normal.
+If you happen to go over it, either by accident or during exercises, the whitish film may slough off and you will see a clean looking wound below it with a whitish base.
+Do not panic - this is normal.

 Over the next 4-5 days, the white diamond tissue will start getting smaller.
 If it starts looking like a straight horizontal line you will know there is some reattachment happening, You should do more stretching to keep the diamond shape.

 By about the 7th or 8th day, the film usually sloughs off and you will start seeing light, pink area below the tongue.
 What we want to see is a diamond shape, though lesser in size.
 You still need to do exercises after the wound is not seen and takes the color of the normal mucosa.
 This can happen anywhere between 10 days to 3 weeks.

 Is my child's personality going to be affected by the procedure?
 Are they going to be miserable during the healing process?